dcycle/dcyclejenkins/README.md

  * Install suggested plugins
  * If you do not want to remember your password, use the username "admin", and see "Resetting the admin password".

+To update, assuming you are using SSL, run:

+    ./scripts/update.sh

 Resetting your login password
 -----